Find Schools

 Structural Iron or Steel Worker Job Outlook

-In the United States, there were 70,200 jobs for Structural Iron or Steel Worker in 2016.
+There were about 70,200 jobs for Structural Iron or Steel Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 12.8% which is above the national average.
 The Bureau of Labor Statistics predicts 9,000 new jobs for Structural Iron or Steel Worker by 2026.
-There will be an estimated 8,700 positions for Structural Iron or Steel Worker per year.
+The BLS estimates 8,700 yearly job openings in this field.

 undefined